anti4rist-rus/project_school2021/README.md

 List of libraries required for use:
-Tensorflow with keras
+Tensorflow with keras,
-numpy
+numpy,
-idx2numpy
+idx2numpy,
 cv2